Dgame/php-dto/README.md

 # Data Transfer Object

-Want to serialize an object with data on the fly?
+Want to deserialize an object with data on the fly?
 Go for it by using the `From` trait.

 ## Name